RedisGrafana/RedisGrafana/docs/redis-datasource/redis/XLEN.md

 # XLEN

-Returns the number of entries inside a stream.
+This command returns the number of entries inside a stream.

 !!! info "Redis Core"